Sound Fountain

 And there is of course Simon Barere, dramatically playing Liszt's Sonata in B.

-Friedrich Wührer gives a fine, though not intimate, performance of Beethoven's 4th Concerto, Sylvia Marlowe recorded Rameau, Felicitas Karrer was the soloist in the great concertos and especially her Grieg is well worth listening to.
+Friedrich Wührer gives a fine, though not intimate, performance of Beethoven's 4th Concerto.
+Sylvia Marlowe recorded Rameau, Felicitas Karrer was the soloist in the Great Concertos and especially her Grieg is well worth listening to.
 Pianist Hermann Schwertmann played Tchaikovsky's Op.
-23 with refinement, George Sebastian conducted a strong Berlioz ((Symphony Fantastique).
+23 with refinement.
+George Sebastian conducted a strong Berlioz (Symphony Fantastique).

 And you may discover more: legendary Fritz Busch, singers Mona Paulee, Kurt Baum and Ettore Bastianini.

 Most records offered by sellers on various auction sites are of course second hand and have often been played in the past on simple equipment with a ceramic or crystal cartridge with low compliance, as was the custom in the early nineteen fifties.
-Therefor the groove is often damaged although this is not always discernable just by looking at the surface .
+Therefor the groove is often damaged although this is not always discernible just by looking at the surface.
 Pressings that still have reasonable quality usually come straight out of the collection of a serious music lover who took care of the records and only played them on quality equipment.
 But these records are hard to find.

 Some sellers ask exorbitant prices for common material.
 Most of the time these prices are definitely not in relation to the offered quality of both engineering, performance and historic value.
-These sellers have been inspired by the existence of The REMINGTON Site, not by love for music, sound judgement and knowledge (otherwise they would not spell the names of the artists wrong).
+These sellers have been inspired by the existence of The REMINGTON Site, not by love for music, sound judgment and knowledge (otherwise they would not spell the names of the artists wrong).
 If the price is high, always ask what the return policy is beforehand.
 And: read what the description is.
 VG ++ is not the same for all sellers.
 And beware of Remingtons described as Near Mint!

-As a young teenager I grew up with records of Philips, Decca and Deutsche Grammophon Gesellschaft.
-Philips was agreable.
-Decca most of the time rather dull.
-And I did not like the dark sound of the DGG too much.
-One night I attended a special demonstration of a Philips hi-fi set consisting of a big cabinet containing two full range 9710 AM 800 Ohm speakers directly coupled to the tube circuit without the interface of a transformer (OTL).
+As a young teenager I grew up with records of Philips, English Decca and Deutsche Grammophon Gesellschaft.
+Philips was agreeable.
+Early Deccas had a rather dull sound.
+The perception of these qualities was caused by the playback equipment of which the frequency characteristic was not very extended.
+And I did not like the dark sound of the DGG LP's too much.
+One evening I attended a special demonstration of a Philips hi-fi set consisting of a big cabinet containing two full range 9710 AM 800 Ohm units connected to the Philips amplifier, in fact directly to the tube circuit without the interface of a transformer (OTL).
 The system also had two small boxes reproducing the upper mid frequencies and highs.
-They hang on the wall on each side of the loudspeaker cabinet.
-When listening to this system, I did not fail to tell the people from the store that the sound of the Deutsche Grammophon Lp of Tchaikovsky's 2nd concerto played by Shura Cherkassky sounded much too "dark and boomy".
+They were hanging on the wall on each side of the big loudspeaker cabinet.

-The sound of Philips records was brighter compared to the DGG.
-Early DECCA's were often somewhat soft and dull.
-The second series LXTs and subsequent series had better dynamics.
+I pretended to know what the sound produced by instruments, voices and an orchestra was like.
+My perception differed completely from what electronics and big loudspeakers reproduced.
+The second Decca series with prefix LXTs and subsequent series had already better dynamics.
 It all depended much on the applied playback characteristic and the equipment.
 In the early years no standardization was adopted and practically every label had its own playback characteristic with the (de-) emphasis in the curve to which the record was cut.
 Each and every record company had their own philosophy.
 So some records sounded dull, others warm, and again others lacked a firm midband and attack.
 In comparison the sound of the Remingtons had a more chiseled character.

 The management of the record department of the renowned piano shop where I bought my Musirama treasures were anxious not to offer the lesser Remingtons from stock.
 They could be ordered.
 But I was more or less advised against the purchase of other releases.
 When I saw some items like Grieg's Concerto with Felicitas Karrer in the window of a general store and went in to have a listen, I discovered a prominent hiss which was then and there an obstacle, despite the wonderfully poetic performance given by Ms. Karrer and Kurt Wöss.
-The quality slogan printed on the cover read had really no meaning: Factory Guaranteed.
+The quality slogan printed on the cover read Factory Guaranteed, but had really no meaning.
 The lady of the store told me that the hiss would wear off after a few playings!
 She certainly could not convince me.
 She obviously had been instructed by her boss to tell such nonsense.

 Yet the temptation to buy a few more of the label was always there.